Is Alimony Taxable in Arizona? 5 Essential Facts You Need to Know

 You will want to be accurate and prompt on your payments, as well as make sure you’re doing the right thing when it comes to taxes.
 Otherwise, you may face severe consequences from the family court as well as the IRS, respectively.
 Getting assistance with spousal support payments can help you follow the right path and avoid stressful complications.

 It is easy enough to make mistakes on tax forms, and when you do, you may be hit with fees and payments by the IRS.
 That’s not exactly what you need to move forward after the finalization of your divorce.
-Whether you’re the one making these payments or you need to receive them, the Law Office of Cosmas Onyia is committed to assisting you with family law matters, including divorce, alimony, spousal support, child custody and child support, property division, and in cases that involve domestic violence and restraining orders.
+Whether you’re the one making these payments or you need to receive them, the Law Office of Cosmas Onyia is committed to assisting you with your family law matters.

-You can schedule a free consultation that will help you learn more about these obligations and requirements under the law.
-You’ll also be able to learn about your legal options and how to protect your legal rights best when you are getting divorced or separated in Arizona.
+You can contact us to learn more about the question, “Is alimony taxable in Arizona?” under the law.
+You’ll also find out your legal options and how to protect your legal rights best when you are getting divorced or separated in Arizona.